In-patient luxury rehab center in Thailand

 Causes of drug tolerance are repeated or chronic drug use and changes in receptor-mediated signaling.
 The latter refers to pharmacodynamic tolerance, a type of physiological tolerance, meaning that the chemistry of the brain became adjusted to that particular drug.
 This forces the drug to lose its capacity to modify brain activity.

-On the other hand, repeated or chronic drug use is described as pharmacokinetic (metabolic) drug tolerance, meaning that more drug is necessary to obtain the desired result.
+On the other hand, repeated or chronic drug use is described as pharmacokinetic (metabolic) drug tolerance, meaning that more drugs are necessary to obtain the desired result.
 This type of physiological tolerance happens with oral ingestion.

 The effectiveness of a drug depends upon the patient’s lifestyle habits and comorbid conditions, the distribution of the product to specific parts or tissues, molecular structure, and the effects seen.